NVE/ebm/docs/source/user_guide/configuration.rst

 =============================

 This page describes the environment variables used to configure the model.
-The configuration of the ebm and ebmgeodist modules is controlled through a set of environment variables.
+The configuration of the ``ebm`` and ``ebmgeodist`` modules is controlled through a set of environment variables.
 These variables define model execution settings, logging configuration, input and output paths, and other parameters.
 They can be provided either via the system environment or through a local ``.env`` file in the working directory.
 Unless specified otherwise, the variables are optional and have default values.
-However, the ``ebmgeodist`` requires additional variables to be set, as described below.
+However, the ``ebmgeodist`` module requires additional variables to be set, as described below.

 General environment variables
 -------------------------------